metabase/metabase/docs/enterprise-guide/full-app-embedding.md

 ### Note on incognito mode

-Some browsers, like Chrome, disable `localStorage` in Incognito mode, so you won't be able to login via FullApp embedded iframe unless you explicitly allow cookies from Metabase.
-In Chrome go to chrome://settings/cookies and add the Metabase Site URL under "Sites that can always use cookies".
+Some browsers, like Chrome, disable `localStorage` in Incognito mode, so people won't be able to login via FullApp embedded iframe unless they explicitly allow cookies from Metabase.
+You may want to remind Chrome users to go to chrome://settings/cookies and add the Metabase Site URL under "Sites that can always use cookies".

 ## Setting things up in your web app